Model fairness

 5 Fairness criteria

-An in fact, what even is fairness? turns out that there are lots of difficulties with codifying it.
+And in fact, what even is fairness?
+Turns out that there are lots of difficulties with codifying it.

 Hedden (2021) has recently argued that many recent attempts are incoherent.
 Loi et al. (2021) attempt to salvage fairness by distinguishing group and individual fairness.